Fraught relationship preceded lacrosse player's death

 In his opening statement, prosecutor Warner Chapman said Huguely had been drinking heavily all day before he went to Love's apartment just before midnight on May 2, 2010, a Sunday.

-The pair had an on-again, off-again relationship for two years in which prosecutors allege Huguely choked Love a few months before her death and Love struck Huguely with her purse the week before she died.
+The pair had an on-again, off-again relationship for two years in which prosecutors say Huguely choked Love a few months before her death, and Love struck Huguely with her purse the week before she died.

 The relationship "deteriorated all the way until killing her on Sunday night," Chapman told the seven-man, seven-woman jury, which includes two alternates.